Oakville in Halton Region, Ontario — Central Canada (North America)

 Topics.
 This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans.
 A significant historical year for this entry is 1820.

 Location.
 43° 26.952′ N, 79° 40.151′ W. Marker is in Oakville, Ontario, in Halton Region.
-Marker is at the intersection of Trafalgar Road and Sumner Avenue, on the right when traveling north on Trafalgar Road.
+It is at the intersection of Trafalgar Road and Sumner Avenue, on the right when traveling north on Trafalgar Road.
 Touch for map.
 Marker is at or near this postal address: 179 Trafalgar Rd, Oakville ON L6J L6J, Canada.
 Touch for directions.

 More about this marker.
-The marker is at the south-west corner of George’s Square
+The marker is at the south-west corner of Georges Square